jannis-baratheon/stackoverflow--docker-container-synchronization-example/README.md

+This is a code reference for [a StackOverflow answer](https://stackoverflow.com/a/43312136/4494577).

 # Docker container synchronization example

 This is an example of how to synchronize docker containers, i.e. how to make some containers wait for dependant containers to start.